 As you can see from the map below, the lot surrounds the terminal and is just steps away.
 So you can park essentially right at the ship.
 This makes it extremely easy for those with mobility issues or other difficulties getting from a distant lot to the terminal.

 Unfortunately, there aren’t a ton of options or competition for parking near the port.
 The good news is that Baltimore’s terminal parking is extremely convenient and not terribly expensive compared to other ports around the country.
 (Baltimore park & cruise hotels do offer more choices.)

 What we like is that parking is relatively cheap — $15 a night for most cars.
 (Parking is payable upon arrival.)
 While the idea of shelling out $105 for a week-long cruise might not seem like a deal, considering that many other ports charge $20 or more, it’s a decent deal.

 If you have an oversized vehicle like an RV, the rate jumps to $30 per day for those under 30 feet, or $40 per day for those longer than 30 feet.
-You can pay with cash, credit card (Visa, Mastercard, AMEX), or traveler’s checks.
+Note that the port has moved to a cashless system.
+Visa, MasterCard, Discover, and American Express are accepted.

 Port of Baltimore (Cruise Maryland Terminal) Parking: